The British Library is one of the best resources in the world for studying the work of the English poet and children’s writer Ted Hughes.

 - Ann Skea papers relating to Ted Hughes and Sylvia Plath (Add MS 88978)

 - Correspondence of Terry Gifford and Neil Roberts with Ted Hughes (Add MS 88988)

 - Ted Hughes/Sylvia Plath: The Bell Jar legal case (Add MS 88993)

 The Library's sound archive contains recordings gathered from many sources.
 These include Ted Hughes performing his own work live, on the radio, and on commercial discs, cassettes and CDs.
 We also hold interviews, talks and theatre works.
 Many recordings are unique to the British Library.
 One highlight is a home recording made by Hughes with poet Peter Redgrove.
 This dates from 1956-57.
 It is thought to be the earliest recording of Hughes that survives.

 Our Discovering Literature website includes digitised manuscript and printed material by Ted Hughes and articles about his work:

 What is available in our Reading Rooms?

-The Library holds a number of photographs of Ted Hughes which can be viewed in the Print Room, located in the Asian and African Studies Reading Room.
-Viewing is by appointment only, Monday-Friday.
-For an appointment details, please email firstname.lastname@example.org
+You can search for photographs of Hughes via the Archives and Manuscripts catalogue and can view photographs of Ted Hughes in the Print Room (located in the Asian and African Studies Reading Room) by appointment, Monday to Friday.
+For an appointment please email firstname.lastname@example.org.

 What is available in other organisations?